mramshaw/DynamoDB/README.md

 [MongoDB Atlas](http://docs.atlas.mongodb.com/getting-started/)

 * Offers a choice of cloud providers (AWS, Azure, GCP)
+* Has a query optimizer (indexes are preferred), can be overridden with [$hint](http://docs.mongodb.com/manual/tutorial/optimize-query-performance-with-indexes-and-projections/#use-hint-to-select-a-particular-index)
 * Widest choice of supported programming languages
 * A relatively old and mature offering, so offers good third-party tools
 * Seems to offer global clusters which pair well with [GCP's global VPCs](http://cloud.google.com/vpc/)